SaltyGoo/saltygoo.github.io/pages/randomhexmap.md

   <body>
     <h1>Random Hex Generator</h1>

     These descriptions can sometimes be crazy because the possibilities are huge.
-The goal is to give key elements like a feature, a danger, and two types of enemies for DMs to build something.
+The goal is to give key elements like a feature, a danger, and two types of enemies for DMs to build something. <br><br>

     <button id="generate-button">Generate Text</button>
     <div id="output"></div>